MyCryptoHQ/support.mycrypto.com/src/content/best-of/restoring-access-to-your-accounts-if-lose-device-with-2fa.md

 For non-Google accounts, it's pretty easy to restore access in one way or another, either via the above methods or going through the process of bypassing 2FA with your email account.
 A pain, but not impossible.

 You can also break out that old computer and see if you are still logged in anywhere and can disable it.
-Or see if there are other access methods, like SSHing in or oauth where you can set up a new account via a Facebook or Twitter account that uses the same email address as the account you already have and see if you can sneak in that way.
+Or see if there are other access methods, like SSHing in or OAuth where you can set up a new account via a Facebook or Twitter account that uses the same email address as the account you already have and see if you can sneak in that way.

 There are a few that you will not be able to get into.
 In those cases, you will need to reach out to the service itself and see what you would need to provide in order to get them to turn of 2FA for you or otherwise bypass.